United Bank Limited: Asset Management and Wealth Management

 United Bank Limited operates its asset management services through its wholly owned subsidiary, UBL Fund Managers Limited (UBL FM), established in 2001.
 UBL FM holds licenses to provide asset management, investment advisory, and pension fund management services.
 As of November 2024, UBL FM managed assets totaling PKR 314 billion.
 UBL FM has been rated AM1 by JCR-VIS Credit Rating Agency.
 UBL FM offers a range of investment products, including conventional and Islamic mutual funds, pension schemes, and customized portfolio management services.

 The bank's Signature Priority Banking serves as the wealth management arm of the firm, available only to clients who maintain a minimum quarterly average balance of PKR 3 million.
 The division provides investment advisory services that include customized portfolio management.

 FinCEN

 United Bank was named in the FinCEN Files, published by BuzzFeed News and the International Consortium of Investigative Journalists (ICIJ).
-It had eight suspicious transactions from 2011 to 2012 flagged, totaling to USD 399,620.
+It had eight suspicious transactions from 2011 to 2012 flagged, totaling to US$399,620.